-How the margin scheme works and when you can use for sales of second-hand vehicles
+How the Margin Scheme works and when you can use it for sales of second-hand vehicles.

 This notice cancels and replaces Notice 718/1 (March 2011).
-Details of any changes to the previous version can be found in paragraph 1.2 of this notice.
+Details of any changes to the previous version can be found in paragraph 1.2.

 1.1 Information in this notice